HEATlab/DREAM/README.md

 Also known as the new version of the "RobotBrunch" codebase from HEATlab.

-This is the code is closely tied to the paper:
+This code is closely tied to the paper:

 Abrahams et al. 2019.
 DREAM: An Algorithm for Mitigating the Overhead of Robust Rescheduling.
 In _Proc. of the 29th International Conference on Automated Planning and